BobTheBuidler/mypycify/README.md

 - **Faster CI builds:** By caching both Python build artifacts and compiler cache, repeated builds are much faster.
 - **Reusable and configurable:** Works for any Python project, with customizable hash key parts to control cache invalidation.
 - **Artifact management:** Automatically uploads built wheels for use in downstream jobs or releases.
+- **Optional source normalization and commit/PR automation:** Can normalize C files for diffchecking and automatically commit or open a PR with changes.

 ## Caching strategies